Pluralistic: Sandra Newman's "Julia" (28 Sep 2024)

 https://law.justia.com/cases/federal/appellate-courts/F3/268/1257/608446/

-The Wind Done Gone is an excellent book, and both its text and its legal controversy kept springing to mind as I read Sandra Newman's wonderful novel Julia, which retells 1984 from the perspective of Julia, she of the oily hands the novel-writing machine:
+The Wind Done Gone is an excellent book, and both its text and its legal controversy kept springing to mind as I read Sandra Newman's wonderful novel Julia, which retells 1984 from the perspective of Julia, she of the oily hands and the novel-writing machine:

 https://www.harpercollins.com/products/julia-sandra-newman?variant=41467936636962